The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 2. Workers’ Compensation

 Workers’ compensation insurance is another primary component of an owner controlled insurance program.
-The purpose of workers’ compensation insurance is to provide compensation to contractors and employees who become injured on the construction job-site.
-The compensation is intended to reimburse the “worker” for medical bills and time that they were unable to work due to the injury.
+The purpose of workers’ compensation insurance is to provide compensation to employees of contractors who become injured on the construction job-site.
+The compensation is intended to reimburse the worker for medical bills and time that they were unable to work due to the injury.
 Workers’ compensation insurance is required in most states.

 Including workers’ compensation insurance within the OCIP is one of the biggest drivers of cost savings for the whole program.
 Workers’ compensation insurance typically involves high premiums and a large number of claims.
-The premiums that the contractors pay may also be positively or negatively affected by their track record of safety.
+While the project sponsor pays the program’s premiums, the overall cost is still positively or negatively affected by the safety track record of the participating contractors.

 When workers’ compensation insurance is added to the OCIP, the insurer will evaluate the project sponsor’s vetting process for contractors as well as the loss prevention measures that are taken for the project.
 These factors inform the insurer about the level of risk involved with insuring your contractors and project.
 If the perceived risk is low, premiums will be lower.
 So owners and project sponsors who responsibly evaluate contractors before hiring them, and who take effective safety measures to prevent damages and injury, will earn lower premiums than those who put less emphasis on safety.